Will-777/spawn_mobs_mcpi/README.md

 >>> myMCPI.NBT_Body
 ```

 5) Save your change.
+You are done with the Python script.
 ```python
 >>> myMCPI.saveNewFile()
 ```
-6) Start Minecraft Pi game and select your world.
+6) Start Minecraft Pi game from the menu and select the world you changed.

-7) you cannot kill Mobs with weapons.
+7) Please note that you cannot kill Mobs with weapons.
 You need to use dynamite.
  some Mobs like Skeletons will die (because of the sun ?)
  There is a way to turn your Minecraft Pi world as survival mode.
  There is a way to patch with Binary Patch your Minecraft Pi and unlock Craft
  and your own inventory.
- I didn't find the way to be able to kill Mobs in the game with your weapon.
+ I didn't find the way to be able to kill Mobs in the game with "Steve's weapons".
+ If you search by your own, you might be able to change steve's armor !^^

 ### Additional info : Comment this line for windows tests only
 ```python